comeon0r/scala-des-encryption-example/README.md

-a simple example of using DES algorithm to encrypt data.
+A simple example of using DES algorithm to encrypt data.

-language: scala.
+Language: scala.